bennettslin/yearlings_bobtail_app/NAVIGATION_REFACTOR_NOTES.md

 # Navigation refactor notes
-* Don't manually push after browser back if not in promo
 * Promo link links to first page (this fixes a bug)
 * Make title of pitch the helmet title
 * Helmet should get promo page in album